Peippo1/gcp-datawarehouse-terraform/README.md

 - This project uses a simple dataset ID `google_trends` for demonstration purposes.
 - UFW firewall is configured on the VM to restrict access, allowing only SSH by default.
 - The VM is intended to be used for installing Dataiku DSS and related workloads.
+- The VM has been torn down to minimize cloud costs.
+You can re-provision it using Terraform when needed.
 - You can modify variables in `terraform.tfvars`.

 ---